 The world of business continues to change because of "disruptors," which are significant changes in traditional business practices that did not previously exist.
 For example, customers continue to centralize purchasing from regional purchasing and are stretching their payment terms.
 These changes also include customers moving their manufacturing operations from North America to Asia, and the trend of globalization.
 Some of our customers have been involved in mergers and acquisitions, causing consolidation.
 This trend makes business more complicated and costly for the Company.
 The Company must have a presence in Asia to service and further develop the business.
 For these reasons, we established Surge Ltd., our Hong Kong subsidiary.
 Currency fluctuations may also have an effect on doing business outside of North America.
 Customers have moved to reduce their supply chain, which could adversely affect the Company.
 In some market segments, demand for electronic components have decreased, and in other segments, the demand is still strong.
 Some technologies have become obsolete, while customers develop new products using different kinds of components.
-Management expects 2021 to be a year of change, in regards to pandemic healing, challenge, in regards to maintaining consistent flow of products during shortages of certain products, and growth as we see our customers return to full production pace.
+Management expects 2022 to be a year of continued change, in regards to pandemic healing, challenge, in regards to maintaining consistent flow of products during shortages of certain products, and growth as we see our customers return to full production pace.
 These challenges could affect the Company in negative ways, possibly reducing sales and or profitability.
-In order for the Company to grow, we will depend on, among other things, the continued growth of the electronics and semiconductor industries, our ability to withstand intense price competition, our ability to obtain new customers, our ability to retain and attract sales and other key personnel in order to expand our marketing capabilities, our ability to secure adequate sources of products, which are in demand on commercially reasonable terms, our success in executing and managing growth, including monitoring an expanded level of operations and systems, controlling costs, the availability of adequate financing, the continued supply of products from our factories, and our ability to deal successfully, with new and future disruptors.
+Because of a labor shortage, our customers engineering staff has been challenged, so getting our products approved has been and will continue to be impacted.
+The cost of raw materials have increased, and due to that fact, factories have increased our costs.
+Our year to date sales reflect strong growth and the Company has a strong backorder with customers due to the increased demand for products and the fact that customers are placing orders further into 2022 to cover their demand.
+In order for the Company to continue to grow, we will depend on, among other things, the continued growth of the electronics and semiconductor industries, our ability to withstand intense price competition, our ability to obtain new customers, our ability to retain and attract sales and other key personnel in order to expand our marketing capabilities, our ability to secure adequate sources of products, which are in demand on commercially reasonable terms, our success in executing and managing growth, including monitoring an expanded level of operations and systems, controlling costs, the availability of adequate financing, the continued supply of products from our factories, and our ability to deal successfully, with new and future disruptors.
 The tariffs continue to impact the Company.
 At this time there is a shortage of electronics components which could impact the Company's growth.
-Our lead times have stretched, but are still shorter than most of our competitors.
+Due to the radical increase of demand as the pandemic has eased, our lead times have stretched which could impact sales.
+The general supply chain challenges present both a challenge and opportunity to the Company, now including transportation.
+The Company is cautiously optimistic about its ability to meet these challenges with continued growth, unless the general economic conditions deteriorate.
+The combination of new disruptors such as increased costs and longer lead times from factories to the Company could have negative impacts on the business in the future.